Weardale : Prince Bishops’ Valley

-Stanhope Park and the forest surrounding it, were well stocked with game, deer, wolves, and wild boar and the bishops jealously guarded their right to hunting in the area.
+Stanhope Park and the forest surrounding it, were well populated with game, deer, wolves, and wild boar and the bishops jealously guarded their right to hunting in the area.
 A forest court was held at Stanhope, for the trial of poachers.

 Westgate to Wearhead

 Beyond Westgate are the settlements of Daddry Shield, St John’s Chapel, Ireshopeburn, Wearhead, Cowshill and Killhope.
 Daddry Shield has a name that probably means ‘shaky shelter’ – a doddery shieling.
 St John’s chapel is named from the chapel of St John which dates from 1752 and can still be seen there.

-Ireshopeburn has an Anglo-Saxon name that curiously refers to Irish-Scandinavians.
+Ireshopeburn has an Anglo-Saxon name that somewhat strangely refers to Irish-Scandinavians.
 ‘Ires’ means Irish, ‘hope’ means valley and ‘burn’ means stream.
 The connection with the Irish probably comes from Cumbria, only a few miles to the west beyond the Durham border.

-Cumbria was a place of considerable Viking settlement, settled primarily by Norwegian Vikings who sailed around the northern tip of Scotland and then down the western coast into the Irish Sea.
-Dublin in Ireland became the capital city of all Norwegian Vikings settled in Britain and many people of mixed Irish-Norse origin settled in Cumbria and Lancashire when the native Irish evicted the Vikings from Dublin in the tenth century.
+Cumbria was a place of considerable Viking settlement, settled primarily by Norwegian Vikings who sailed and settled around the northern tip of Scotland and then down the western coast along the Irish Sea.
+Dublin in Ireland became the capital city of Norwegian Vikings settled in Britain and many people of mixed Irish-Norse origin settled in Cumbria and Lancashire when the native Irish evicted the Vikings from Dublin in the tenth century.
 Ireshopeburn (pronounced ‘Iseupburn’) is thought to refer to a small colony of Irish Norsemen originating from just over the border in Cumbria.